kittykg/pyvent-of-code/README.md

 - Day 7 takes in total 14.8 s to run (compared to combinatorial python's 19.1s POG)

 - Day 14 part 2 -- checking 🎄, not sure I want to do it lol

+- Day 19 waiting for part 1 to even finish lmao

 - Not happening